 Finally, you should audit all of your content for on-page issues.
 This can include problems with the content itself, like poor word counts or low readability standards.
 It might even simply be that your articles aren’t interesting enough.

-Equally, you should pay careful attention to whether and to what extent the metadata across your site is optimised.
-Again, there are a number of automated tools which will analyse this for you and generate recommendations for improvements.
+Equally, you should carefully consider whether and to what extent the metadata across your site is optimised.
+Again, there are several automated tools which will analyse this for you and generate recommendations for improvements.

 Create a New Content Strategy

-After you have finally completed your website’s content audit, it is time to lay out a strategy to improve upon our website.
+After finally completing your website’s content audit, it is time to develop a strategy to improve our website.
 You’re off to a great start if you have already set an action next to each item on the spreadsheet.
 If not, start that process.

-It’s best that you take an organized approach to strategise and improve your content.
+It’s best to take an organized approach to strategise and improve your content.
 You will also need to set a firm deadline for completing and implementing all actions on your content audit.

-How you organise and strategies is up to you and should however suit you best.
+How you organise your strategies is up to you and should however suit you best.

 You can choose to treat the spreadsheet of information like a list you work through in starting order, or you can group together content assets to be worked on simultaneously.